NBility-Model/nbility-model.github.io/docs/index.md

 The NBility model is maintained by the Dutch Distribution System Operators.
 A User Group, where users of NBility can exchange experiences and make suggestions for improvement, is being established.

+## Viewing the model

+You can view the NBility model without needing to install Archi by following this link: [View NBility Model](https://nbility-model.github.io/NBility-business-capabilities-Archi/).

 ## Navigating the documentation

 Use the navigation menu in the left sidebar to access the pages in the documentation.